stealjs/steal-tools/doc/types/export-object.md

 An object that specifies the modules to load and their outputs.
 This is used by [steal-tools.export] and [steal-tools.grunt.export].

-@option {steal-tools.SystemConfig} system Specifies the [System.config] values used to load modules.
-At a minimum, some set of [System.main main], [System.baseURL baseURL], or [System.configPath configPath] must be specified.
+@option {steal-tools.StealConfig} steal Specifies the [config.config] values used to load modules.
+At a minimum, some set of [config.main main], [config.baseURL baseURL], or [config.configPath configPath] must be specified.

 ```
-system: {
+steal: {
   main: ['mymodule'],
   config: __dirname+"/config.js"
 }